munkychop/bullet/README.md

 ####**.trigger()**
     Bullet.trigger("someMessageName"[, data]);

-This function will call all callback functions registered against the specified message, optionally passing in a custom data as a payload.
+This function will call all callback functions registered against the specified message, optionally passing in custom data as a payload.

 **Example usage:**